A good, new life for buildings and their inhabitants

 Let's explain this LEED mechanism in layman's terms.

 This eco-certificate can only be granted after subjecting a building to in-depth and complex assessments.
-A building is rated and given points (or credits) depending on the following points: 1) location and transportation; 2) integrative process; 3) water metering; 4) sustainable environments; 5) energy and atmosphere; 6) materials and resources; 7) indoor environment quality; 8) ; 9) regional priority.
+A building is rated and given points (or credits) depending on the following points: 1) location and transportation; 2) integrative process; 3) water metering; 4) sustainable environments; 5) energy and atmosphere; 6) materials and resources; 7) indoor environment quality; 8) innovation; 9) regional priority.
 This assessment gives rise to four certification categories which are, in order of importance: a) Platinum LEED certificate (from 80 to 110 marks); b) Gold (from 60 to 79 marks); c) Silver (from 50 to 59 marks) and d) the basic LEED certification (from 40 to 49 credits).

 Let's go back to Shanghai.

 Arup refused to follow up on that request.
 I am a traveller, and I always travel with a question that guides me in my quest.
 I offered Grant Horsfield my services as a consultant and he was delighted to accept.
 We developed an energetically-virtuous, eco-friendly project for a hotel that was by far more sustainable than its competitors.
 That's how the Naked Stables hotel complex was born in Moganshan, in a backdrop of mountains and forests.
 Its unusual name combines intelligence and irony, just like the person who invented it.
 And it turned out to be a lucky name to boot.
-There is now a chain of five luxury resorts in China that aims at communicating with their guests' souls and at opening their hearts up to appreciate uncontaminated nature.
+There is now a chain of five luxury resorts in China that aims at communicating with their guests' souls and at opening their hearts up to appreciate uncontaminated .
 And this inevitably creates economical benefits for the locals.
 An impossible mission has been accomplished: there is no need to compromise on luxury to reach sustainability.
 Just think that, as well as travellers, the Naked Stables hotels accommodate many well-to-do families from Shanghai that have fled from the urban jungle to reconcile themselves with nature.

 A view of the Naked Stables interior.